kvalle/writings/original-lisp.md

     return eval([fn] + args, [(f, e[0])] + a)
 ```

-We handle this by extending the environment `name` pointing to the first element of `e`, the `label` expression.
-The `lambda` function is then applied to the rest of the elements of `e`, the arguments, and the value returned.
+We handle this by extending the environment such that `name` points to the first element of `e`, i.e. the `label` expression.
+The `lambda` function is then applied to the rest of the elements of `e` (the arguments) in this environment, and the value returned.

 Lets se an example: